You want to know how to start a blog, but more importantly, you want to know how to start a blog and actually make money from it, right?

 You’re a money-making machine!

 Step 5.
 How To Get Visitors To Your Blog

 You can blog all day long, and you spend countless amounts of hours monetizing your blog – but if nobody is visiting, then you’re not going to be making any money.

-So let’s take a look at how you can get some visitors to you blog (and thankfully it’s really easy)….
+So let’s take a look at how you can get some visitors to your blog (and thankfully it’s really easy)…

 – Share Your Posts on Social Media